In an emergency, having important documents with you may mean the difference between a smooth evacuation and lots of stress.

 You should also keep track of the physical documents listed above and other important info in a secure digital system, which makes that information available to you in the case of an emergency.
 An online spreadsheet in services like Google Sheets is a great way to manage this.

-Important: If you have a Section 8 Voucher, your assistance does not go away just because your home is damaged or made unlivable because of a natural disaster.
-However, you want to make sure you can prove that your family has a valid Section 8 voucher.
+Important: If you have a Section 8 Housing Choice Voucher, your assistance does not go away just because your home is damaged or made unlivable because of a natural disaster.
+However, make sure you can prove that your family has a valid Section 8 voucher.
 The documents mentioned above are your proof.

 Make sure you have enough food and water, and any necessary supplies for the entire family while you are away.
 Retail and grocery stores may have limited or no products available leading up to and during a disaster.